-The problem with a more acidic meat matrix is that it will cause an increased depletion of nitrites which will effect curing.
+The problem with a more acidic meat matrix is that it will cause an increased depletion of nitrites which will affect curing.
 In conventional bacon production way around that is to add the acidifiers at the end of the tumbling phase.

-The slow release nature of GDL offers an even better option than the organic acids that I initially worked with.
+The slow-release nature of GDL offers an even better option than the organic acids that I initially worked with.
 Normally GDL is used, for example, when salami is made but without the right humidity control equipment.

 Its action of slow acidification is due to “its slow hydrolysis to gluconic acid (which takes place gradually over the forty to sixty minutes after dissolution), it provides a gradual, progressive and continuous decrease of pH to equilibrium.
 Accordingly, it is used as a slow release acidulant.

 During its hydrolysis, its initial sweet taste becomes only slightly acidic, making the final flavor of an aqueous solution much less tart than that of other acidulants Being acidic, it adds a tangy taste to foods, though it has roughly a third of the sourness of citric acid.”
 Heat speeds up its hydrolysis.
 (Biokimkimya)

 When fermented products are made, it replaces starter cultures, which accelerate the process by eliminating the fermentation period.
 Chemical acidulants, therefore, provide a slower release of the specific acid (as opposed to addition of the straight acid) into the meat mix in order not to result in premature acidulation before the meat matrix is established.
 These types of acidified product are processes, direct heated and cooked following formulation.
 (Biokimkimya)